$Scalar Sigil (eg variables)

 Description

-The string token must be followed with one of the following characters: alpha, numeric, underscore (_) or a full stop / period (.).
+The variable token must be followed with one of the following characters: alpha (a to z, upper and lower case), numeric (0 to 1), underscore (_) and/or a full stop (.).

 Examples